biril/backbone-faux-server/README.md

 BFS may be used as an exported global, a CommonJS module or an AMD module depending on the current
 environment:

-* When developing for _browsers, without an AMD module loader_, include backbone-faux-server.js
+* In projects targetting _browsers, without an AMD module loader_, include backbone-faux-server.js
     after backbone.js:

     ```html